schlagert/syslog/README.md

   This flag can be used to completely omit progress reports from the logging output.
 So if you you don't care when a new process gets started set this to `true`.
 Default is `false`.

+* `{async_limit, pos_integer()}`

+  Specified the number of entries in the `syslog_logger` message queue to which asynchronous logging is allowed.
+As long as the message queue does not exceed this limit every logging statement will by asynchronous.
+If the message queue length exceeds this limit all logging statements will be synchronous, blocking the calling process until the logging request was processed.

 The `syslog` application will disable the standard `error_logger` TTY output on application startup.
 This has nothing to do with the standard SASL logging.
 It